butlin/presentations/MEDI2101 Wk 10_1 indigenous cardiovascular health.md

 # LO4.1: Indigenous cardiorespiratory health
 (Week 10)
 ##### Assoc.
 Prof. Mark Butlin (PhD, BE, SFHEA) (he/him)

+##### Acknowledgement to Dr John Hunter, who provided some of the material in this lecture

 Macquarie Medical School, Faculty of Medicine, Health and Human Sciences<br>Macquarie University.
 On the land of the Wallumattagal clan of the Dharug Nation.